leobaron/leobaron/Dema.md

 Outside of the main story set in Dema, we have additional information about the area.
 The story is set on the Continent of Trench, a wild green continent.
-We focus more on a few locations:
+Throughout the albums, we focus more on a few locations:
 - Dema
 - Voldsoy, a wild part of the continent, inhabited by Neds
+- the Pladin strait, a body of water separating Dema from Voldsoy

   ![this is a Ned, he's cute, basically a white furry creature with antlers, he's about 45cm tall](Twentyonepilots/Ned.jpg) `This is a picture of a small furry creature with antlers`
-- the Pladin strait, a body of water separating Dema from Voldsoy